Introducing Vaultic: Private AI for Regulated Teams

 The Short Version

-Vaultic is the private AI assistant we kept building by hand, now in one command: open-weight models on your own box, answers that cite their sources, a tamper-evident audit log, PII redaction and injection quarantine at the door, and a network boundary you can actually prove.
+Vaultic is the private AI assistant we kept rebuilding by hand, now in a single command: open-weight models on your own box, answers that cite their sources, a tamper-evident audit log, PII redaction and injection quarantine at the door, and a network boundary you can actually prove.
 It’s early, it’s honest about its gaps, and it never lets your data leave the building.

 Related reading